Language: EN

 global global_variable

-global_variable = "Modified within the function"
+global_variable = "Modified inside the function"

 print(global_variable)

-modify_global() # Result: Modified within the function
+modify_global() # Result: Modified inside the function

 print(global_variable) # Now the global variable has been modified

-If we define a function within another function, the inner function can access the local variables of the outer function, but cannot modify them directly.
-However, if we use the nonlocal keyword, we can modify variables of the outer function.
+If we define a function inside another function, the inner function can access the local variables of the outer function, but it cannot modify them directly.

 def outer_function():